-According to the traditional customs, people need to avoid visiting others in the 3rd day, which is also called “the day of the Red Dog”.
+According to the traditional customs, people need to avoid visiting others on the 3rd day, which is also called “the day of the Red Dog”.
 The Red Dog is the God of Anger in Chinese myth, so people are more likely to quarrel with others on this day.
 It also has been regarded an unlucky day and going outside will meet unlucky things.
 However, this old tradition is more popular in south China and being ignored gradually.
 No wonder that even some Chinese don't know this custom.

 No rice on the 3rd day of the New Year

-Rice is the staple food of Chinese people.
+Rice is a staple food of Chinese people.
 According to the tradition, the 3rd day of Chinese New Year was regarded as the birthday of the rice and people should not eat rice on this day.
 If someone breaks the rule, it would lead to a decrease of the grain production.
-This custom implies that Chinese people attach importance to agriculture and cherish food.
+This custom implies that Chinese people attach great importance to agriculture and cherish food.
 Then what do people eat on that day?
 The answer is “Hezi”, which is a kind of pasta prevalent in Northern China.
 Also, in some places, people will choose to eat dumplings.

 Correct hand gesture for New Year greeting

-Hand gesture for New Year greeting is very important etiquette for Chinese people.
+Hand gestures for New Year greeting is very important etiquette for Chinese people.
 Make sure you have made a correct hand gesture or it will be very rude.
 The gestures are a little different between ladies and gentlemen.
 Gentlemen need to make a twist with right hand and put the left hand over it.
 In Chinese culture, right hand means attacking.
 But when covered by left hand, it shows a good will.
 As for ladies, the position is opposite.
 It is a key about the position of hands.
 Since once they are reversed, the meaning will be completely different.

 New Year's first week represented by different animals

-The first week of the New Year is represented by rooster, dog, pig, sheep, ox, horse, and human in sequence, and every day people celebrate for different animals.
+The first week of the New Year is represented by rooster, dog, pig, sheep, ox, horse, and human in sequence, and every day people celebrate the different animals.
 This is a fact most people don't know about the Chinese New Year even for some local Chinese people.
 The old saying comes from a Chinese mythology, in which a Goddess named Nvwa created animals and human in seven days successively.
-So this is a celebration for the birth of animals and human.
+So this is a celebration of the birth of animals and human.